 How is a chemical peel performed?

 Prior to receiving your chemical peel, photos will be taken of your face.
 This is so we can track your progress with the peel(s) and show you before and after images.
-Your skin will then be cleansed to remove surface oils and make-up.
+Next, your skin will be cleansed to remove surface oils and make-up.
 The chemical agent is then applied to the skin.
 Some chemical peels will be applied in layers.
 After a designated amount of time, some chemical peels will be neutralized with another product.
 Many of today’s newer chemical peels, do not require neutralization.
-After the treatment, a moisturizer and sunblock may be applied.
+Following the treatment, a moisturizer and sunblock may be applied.

 Is a chemical peel right for me?